ChaiScript/ChaiScript/readme.txt

 [Requirements]

 ChaiScript requires a C++11 compiler to build with support for variadic templates.
+It has been tested with gcc 4.7 and clang 3.1 (with libcxx).

 [Usage]